-By providing personal, social, emotional and academic guidance, our pastoral team, which includes form tutors and heads of year, provides a secure and caring environment for students to develop as learners and become happy and fulfilled individuals.
-To enable this, tutors work closely with heads of year to ensure that students are engaged in activities and content around a variety of areas and issues.
+By providing Personal, Social, Emotional and Academic guidance, the pastoral team, including form tutors and teachers, provides a secure and caring environment for students to develop as learners and become happy and fulfilled individuals.
+To enable this tutors facilitate a Health for Being programme, which explores many of the topics that students are interested in and often concerned about.
 Our primary aim is to equip them with the skills necessary to deal with these issues, as and when they arise, and to boost our students' confidence in feeling equal to the challenges of their rapidly evolving lives.
-For those students who need personal, social and/or emotional support, our team includes an educational psychologist and counsellors with experience in dealing with young people in an educational setting.